-In order to participate in any professional engagement (externship, research, residency, etc.) an FMG should enquire about his or her eligibility for a specific visa that would permit them to receive residency training for the purpose of becoming a licensed physician in order to provide medical services in U.S. Our team includes top immigration professionals in the industry with over four decades of experience.
+In order to participate in any professional engagement (externship, research, residency, etc.) an FMG should enquire about his or her eligibility for the above mentioned tenure(s) ad for a specific visa that would permit them to participate in training for the purpose of becoming a licensed physician in order to provide medical services in U.S. Our team includes top immigration professionals in the industry with over four decades of experience.
 Thanks to their expertise, we have provided visa assistance to many Foreign Medical Graduates (FMGs).
 The types of visa they were trying to obtain include H1-B, TN, Green Card, EB-1, J-1 and many other specialized visas after expert professionals carefully assess each candidate’s unique situation.
-We provided visa assistance to many international and foreign medical graduates from countries such as India, Thailand, China, Bulgaria, Russia, Germany, Egypt, Brazil, Bolivia, Mexico, Iran, Iraq, Canada and many more.
+We provide visa assistance to many foreign medical graduates from countries such as India, Thailand, China, Bulgaria, Russia, Germany, Egypt, Brazil, Bolivia, Mexico, Iran, Iraq, Canada, Saudi Arabia, U.A.E. and many more.
 By referring you to our network of immigration attorneys, and like-minded professionals, we take the stress out of running around with professionals under one umbrella.

 With a growing pool of U.S. and foreign medical school students and graduates applying each year to ACGME Residency programs in the National Resident Matching Program (NRMP), the inability to obtain a visa greatly hinders the foreign national’s ability to gain valuable experience in the United States.
 Our experts will advise each student on what type of visa best fits his/her situation, as well as outline all the requirements foreign medical students or graduates have to meet in order to successfully apply and receive visas.

 J-1 Exchange Visitor Visa and ECFMG Exchange Visitor Sponsorship Program